DD2480-Group-27/assignment2-CI/README.md

 ## Code Insights: Understanding the System

-For an in-depth look at the code, please refer to our javaDoc.
+For an in-depth look at the code, please refer to our javaDoc which is present in the code and through [web interface](https://dd2480-group-27.github.io/assignment2-CI/doc/apidocs/index.html).

 ## System Requirements